TDoA-Based Self-Supervised Channel Charting with NLoS Mitigation: Evaluations and Results

 The benefit of including displacement information can also be seen by comparing Figure~\ref{fig:tdoa_cc_testbed} and Figure~\ref{fig:joint_cc_testbed}, which show the performance of the TDoA CC method and the joint TDoA+Displacement CC method, respectively.
 While the TDoA CC achieves acceptable results with about $2~\text{m}$ accuracy in 90\% of the time, the joint method improves this to $1.8~\text{m}$, where both evaluated with the original LoS condition.
 The joint approach also yields more stable results, with reduced fluctuations even in the raw embeddings.
 To further enhance stability, the raw embeddings of both methods, shown in blue dots, are smoothed using a moving-average window of size 10 that is shown with red dots on the figures, while the green dots are the RTK ground truth positions.

 Finally, Figure~\ref{fig:tdoa_cc_testbed_cdf} and Figure~\ref{fig:tdoa_disp_cc_testbed_cdf} compare the positioning error CDFs for the TDoA-only CC model and the proposed TDoA+Displacement CC model under different LoS availability ratios.
+Regarding computational complexity, classical UL-TDoA positioning typically involves NRPPa/LPP signaling overhead and iterative solvers, which can lead to end-to-end latencies on the order of hundreds of milliseconds depending on the implementation.
+In contrast, once trained, our DNN-based approach performs inference through a single forward pass and can output a position estimate within a few tens of milliseconds, making it more suitable for near-real-time, and smoother UE tracking.
+This is further analysed in our work on O-RAN framework for Near-RealTime RIC localization using CC in~\cite{bouknana2026oranframeworkaimlbasedlocalization}.

 With 100\% LoS ratio, both models achieve comparable performance, around 2 m errors in most cases.
 However, as the LoS ratio decreases, the TDoA+Displacement model shows clear improvements: at 75\% and 50\% LoS, it reduces error spread by about 0.5–1 m, and at 25\% LoS it remains more stable than the TDoA-only baseline.
 These results confirm that the proposed TDoA CC method outperforms the conventional TDoA-based and state-of-the-art self-supervised methods in a realistic 5G system.
 Moreover, while both models perform similarly in fully LoS scenarios, the displacement-enhanced approach, combined with the NLoS masking strategy, significantly improves robustness under reduced LoS availability, consistently lowering localization errors across all partial LoS ratios.